jenna-tb-ekwealor/BIOL710/README.md

 `remotes::install_github("jenna-tb-ekwealor/BIOL710AdvBiometry")`

-2. Thanks to Marney for this one: after install is complete (I know this seems weird, but go with it):
+2. After install is complete (I know this seems weird, but go with it):

 ```remove.packages("htmltools")```